 And let me ask you something.

-Um, a lot of the people that were involved in drafting the Constitution in Philadelphia in that little hall that was, you know, hot and muggy and sticky and dirty and all of that, right?
+A lot of the people that were involved in drafting the Constitution in Philadelphia in that little hall that was, you know, hot and muggy and sticky and dirty and all of that, right?

-They were in there for months and months and months as they were drafting the constitution.
+They were in there for months and months and months as they were drafting the Constitution.

-And a lot of people at that time, a lot of those involved, I understand wanted to draft a bill of rights immediately.
+And a lot of people at that time, a lot of those involved, I understand, wanted to draft a Bill of Rights immediately.

 But I mean, I'll give it to them.

-They were tired, they went to get back home.
+They wanted to get back home.

 You know, the conditions were not the most comfortable.

-And so we didn't get an agreement on that bill of rights until two years later, and then two years after that, they were ratified.
+And so we didn't get an agreement on that Bill of Rights until two years later.

 Is that how you see that?

-I mean, because you wonder why didn't they just go ahead and do that during the drafting of the constitution?
+I mean, because you wonder, why didn't they just go ahead and do that during the drafting of the Constitution?

-That bill of rights was nailing in stone what those rights were.
+That Bill of Rights was nailing in stone what those rights were.

-And as in doing that, they were able to then ratify the constitution because people then knew that this they weren't setting up a government that was going to be all powerful from Washington, DC.
+And as in doing that, they were able to then ratify the Constitution because people then knew that this way weren't setting up a government that was going to be all-powerful from Washington, D.C.
+Instead, they were setting up a government that was governing by the consent of the governed.

-That's interesting, and that's exactly right.
+That's exactly right.

-And when you think about it, and there was, I know a lot of exchanges between Thomas Jefferson and James Madison.
+And when you think about it, and there was, I know, a lot of exchanges between Thomas Jefferson and James Madison.

-And I I I recall, I I think Jefferson had said to Madison something about how you know we who have drafted this are educated in republicanism.
+And I recall, I think Jefferson had said to Madison something about how, you know, we who have drafted this are educated in republicanism, but there is still that, there are others that were still educated in royalism.

-But when you were accustomed to that, you really knew no other type of government form of government.
+But when you were accustomed to that, you really knew no other type of government, form of government.

 You really knew no other type of life.